Gwangmyeong: History

 Gwangmyeong area was part of the old (or original) Siheung County as with Yeongdeungpo, Guro, and Geumcheon areas.
-It belonged to West (서면, seo-myeon) and South townships (남면, nam-myeon) of original Siheung County.
+It belonged to West and South townships of original Siheung County.
 In 1914, the two townships were merged into West township of "expanded" Siheung County.

-In 1963, the northern part of Gwangmyeong (at that time, the northern part of West Township in Siheung County) area was merged into an expanded Seoul (i.e. districts for urban planning in Seoul. 서울시 도시계획구역 seo-ul-si do-si-gae-hoeg-gu-yeog) as with Gwacheon (at that time Gwacheon was a township in Siheung County) and Sindo township of Goyang County (now parts of the city Goyang, which borders Seoul).
+In 1963, the northern part of Gwangmyeong (at that time, the northern part of West Township in Siheung County) area was merged into an expanded Seoul (i.e. districts for urban planning in Seoul). as with Gwacheon (at that time Gwacheon was a township in Siheung County) and Sindo township of Goyang County (now parts of the city Goyang, which borders Seoul).
 The neighbourhood of Gwangmyeong (Gwangmyeong-dong) and Cheolsan (Cheolsan-dong) were developed as a residence zone next to Seoul and it was provisionally planned to be administratively merged with Seoul.
-In 1974, Gwangmyeong-ri and Cheolsan-ri became a part of the county branch of Gwangmyeong (광명출장소 gwang-myeong-chul-jang-so) and in 1979 southern part of Gwangmyeong area became Soha town (소하읍 so-ha-eub).
+In 1974, Gwangmyeong-ri and Cheolsan-ri became a part of the county branch of Gwangmyeong and in 1979 southern part of Gwangmyeong area became Soha town.
 In 1981, the annexation to Seoul foundered as Seoul's unexpected rapid growth greatly concerned government officials.
 Consequently, the county branch of Gwangmyeong and Soha town merged and formed a new city of Gwangmyeong, instead of being annexed to Guro District, Seoul.

 In the 1980s and the early 1990s, many apartment complexes were built in Cheolsan-dong and Haan-dong.
 The population increased up to 300,000.
 In 1995, the Seoul-Gwangmyeong boundary was readjusted, in which a tiny part of Cheolsan-dong was merged into the newly created Geumcheon District, Seoul.
 In 2004, Gwangmyeong Station was open, and in 2010, apartment complexes in Soha-dong were built up.